top of page

 3. What Data We Collect – Volunteers

-When you apply to volunteer with Nightline the information you put in your application is viewed by the coordinators at Glasgow University SRC, Strathclyde Students’ Union and Glasgow Caledonian University Students’ Association.
+When you apply to volunteer with Nightline the information you put in your application is viewed by the directors, training officers and coordinators at Glasgow University SRC, Strathclyde Students’ Union and Glasgow Caledonian University Students’ Association.

 We record information about you that is required to process your application as a volunteer and to inform our recruitment procedures.
 We have a legitimate interest to record this information in order to run and deliver the service.